Multivariate Fields of Experts for Convergent Image Reconstruction: Introduction

-\begin{itemize} \item We introduce a class of parametric potentials that almost exactly reproduce the spline-based potentials learned in WCRR; \item we extend WCRR to the multivariate setting by incorporating the $\ell_\infty$-norm into this parametric potential framework; \item we demonstrate the effectiveness of our approach across multiple inverse problems: denoising, deblurring, compressed-sensing magnetic-resonance imaging (CS-MRI), and computed tomography (CT). \end{itemize}
+\begin{itemize} \item \textbf{Multivariate Generalization:} We extend the WCRR framework to the multivariate setting by introducing a novel class of parametric potentials based on Moreau envelopes. \item \textbf{Tailored Optimization:} We design a specialized optimization algorithm for the resulting objective and prove its convergence to a stationary point. \item \textbf{Comprehensive Validation:} We demonstrate the effectiveness of our approach across diverse inverse problems that include denoising, deblurring, compressed-sensing magnetic-resonance imaging (CS-MRI), and computed tomography (CT).
+We demonstrate superior performance to univariate FoE methods.
+Our code is accessible on Github \footnote{\href{https://github.com/StanislasDucotterd/MFoE}{https://github.com/StanislasDucotterd/MFoE}}. \end{itemize}